dvontrec/React-App-Boilerplate/README.md

 ## Instructions

 1. Clone / download the repo
+2. Change name of project in package.json
+3. If Creating new repo Remove current .git folder (removes me from contributors)
+4. Run *git init*
-2. Run npm install to download all dependencies
+4. Run *npm install* to download all dependencies
-3. Run npm start to open a live reloading version at localhost:8080
+5. Run *npm start* to open a live reloading version at localhost:8080